-When the entire length of a trip is less than twenty-four (24) hours, Internal Revenue Service regulations state that meals and incidental expenses shall not be reimbursed unless the travel includes an "overnight stay" as supported by a lodging receipt.
-The overnight-stay requirement does not apply to meal reimbursements authorized under ICSUAM 1301.00: Hospitality, Payment or Reimbursement of Expenses.
-If the traveler is unable to provide a lodging receipt, he or she must include a statement with the Travel Expense Claim form explaining why a receipt is not available (e.g., the traveler lodged with a friend or relative, stayed overnight at the airport, or took alternative transportation that required the traveler to be away overnight).
-(Appendix J)
+When the entire length of a trip is less than 24 hours, M&IE shall not be reimbursed unless the traveler is away from home overnight as supported by a lodging receipt.
+If the traveler is unable to provide a lodging receipt, a statement must be included with the Travel Expense Claim explaining why a receipt is not available (e.g., the traveler lodged with a friend or relative, stayed overnight at the airport, or took alternative transportation that required the traveler to be away overnight).
+The overnight stay requirement does not apply to meal reimbursements authorized under the Hospitality Policy.

-For a trip of less than twenty-four (24) hours within the contiguous U.S. that includes an overnight stay, reimbursement shall be authorized for the actual cost of lodging, and meals and incidental expenses subject to the daily maximum amount set forth in Appendix D for Travel of Less Than 30 Days.
-The maximum amount for a single day shall be authorized for the entire trip, even if the trip takes place over two consecutive workdays.
+For a trip of less than 24 hours that includes an overnight stay, reimbursement shall be authorized for 75% of the total per diem rate for M&IE. The maximum amount for a single day shall be authorized for the entire trip, even if the trip takes place over two consecutive workdays.